anupamctg/anupamctg/README.md

 - 👋 Hi, I’m @anupamctg
-- 👀 I’m interested in AI and Machine Learning
+- 👀 I’m an enthusiast in AI and Machine Learning
 - 🌱 I’m currently learning Deep Learning with TensorFlow
 - 💞️ I’m looking to collaborate on AI and Machine Learning community
 - 📫 I'm reachable at paul.anupam@gmail.com and https://www.linkedin.com/in/anupam-paul/